Lorti/manu.ninja/_posts/2016-07-31-simple-electron-gui-wrapper-for-a-command-line-utility.md

 ## Communication between processes

 The `ipcMain` and `ipcRenderer` modules are instances of the standard Node.js `EventEmitter` class.
 They can be used to communicate asynchronously between the main process and the renderer process.
 In the Sprite Animation Generator the main process listens for form submission and then executes the `generator` function.
+It returns an event to the renderere process on success and failure, so the user can be notified.

 ~~~
 const { ..., ipcMain } = require('electron');